Mridularora18/Endless-runner-by-Mridul-Arora/README.md

 # Endless runner by Mridul Arora ✨

 This is a short 2d endless runner game made with cocos creator version 2.3.2 to test my abilities and try out cocos game engine.
-A short video is also included in the video folder named GAMEPLAY VID.
+A short video is also included in the video folder named **GAMEPLAY VID**.
 Please check it out!

 # How to access the project :rocket: